| Webalizer

 specified by the user within a configuration file.
 The

+default will catch most of the major ones.
 Note: Only available if that information is contained in the

 server logs.
+User

 Agents are a fancy name for browsers.
 Netscape, Opera,